Luming-L/Project/macs2.md

 - the size of fragment length _d_ (predicted as what you got from _predictd_)
 - the whole genome background
 ## The d background
 extend the control read to both sides with EXTSIZE bps (-B option) The idea is that the cutting site from control sample contains the noise representing a region surrounding it.
 To do this, take half of _d_ you got from _predictd_, 127 (1/2 of 254) for our example.
 ```bash
 macs2 pileup -f BED -i CTCF_Control_200K_filterdup.bed -B --extsize 127 -o d_bg.bdg
 ```
 ## The slocal background
-create a background noise track of slocal local window, or 1kb window by default.
+extend the control read to both sides with 500 bps create a background noise track of slocal local window, or 1kb window by default.

 Simply imagine that each cutting site (sequenced read) represent a 1kb (default, you can tweak it) surrounding noise.
 So: